itsqianatompkins/tech-saas-ecommerce-analysis/README.md

 # Overview

-This analysis will identify key trends, growth patterns, performance metrics, and KPIs across the business such as:
+This analysis will identify key trends, growth patterns, performance metrics, and KPIs across the business, such as:

   - Which products, platforms, and segments generate the highest revenue and repeat purchases